Homemade sourdough tortillas made with sourdough discard are more flavorful than store-bought tortillas and yet so easy to make.

 Why You Will Love This Recipe

-- Making homemade sourdough tortillas couldn't be simpler.
+- Making homemade flour sourdough tortillas couldn't be simpler.
 All you need are a few basic ingredients, a mixing bowl, a rolling pin, and a skillet.

 - Once you've tasted this sourdough tortilla recipe you will never want to use store-bought tortillas again.
 There is no yeast involved and minimal kneading.
 The dough is super easy to work with, not sticky, and so easy to roll out.